 - xiii.
-"Partner Hire" refers to the partner of a marriage or equivalent such as an established unmarried relationship, of a Primary Hire who has the qualifications to hold an appointment as an academic staff member and who desires to do so. - xiv.
-"Primary Hire" means the partner of a marriage or equivalent who: - a. has been recommended for an offer of appointment in accordance with the procedures outlined in this Handbook, - b. currently holds a Limited Term, Contingent Term or Continuing academic appointment or, - c. has been recommended for, or holds, either a non-academic or a Senior Leadership Team position. - xv.
-"Strategic Hire" refers to specific individuals who will bring the greatest possible recognition to, and/or significantly enhance the reputation of, the University because they meet one or more specific criteria (outlined in Part C.5.3), and cannot be recruited using the normal procedures. - xvi.
+"Outstanding Achievement Awards (OAAs)" means increases to Rank Salary awarded to a limited number of academic staff members which are intended to recognize excellence and exceptional and outstanding performance. - xiv.
+"Partner Hire" refers to the partner of a marriage or equivalent such as an established unmarried relationship, of a Primary Hire who has the qualifications to hold an appointment as an academic staff member and who desires to do so. - xv.
+"Primary Hire" means the partner of a marriage or equivalent who: - a. has been recommended for an offer of appointment in accordance with the procedures outlined in this Handbook, - b. currently holds a Limited Term, Contingent Term or Continuing academic appointment or, - c. has been recommended for, or holds, either a non-academic or a Senior Leadership Team position. - xvi.
+"Progression Through the Ranks (PTR) Increases" means the annual increases to Rank Salary for academic staff members who meet the expected standards of performance outlined in this document and in Faculty Guidelines. - xvii.
+"Strategic Hire" refers to specific individuals who will bring the greatest possible recognition to, and/or significantly enhance the reputation of, the University because they meet one or more specific criteria (outlined in Part C.5.3) and cannot be recruited using the normal procedures.

+xviii.
 "Transdisciplinary" means an appointment across one or more Units.